 London city brand performance and reputation

-The performance of London as city brand is slightly stronger than its reputation.
+The performance of London as a city brand is slightly stronger than its reputation.
 For the second consecutive year, London ranks as the 2nd highest-rated city brand in the world in Anholt-GfK’s 2017 City Brands Index.